Spring 2019 Course Offerings:

-COUN 330 000A Diversity Issues in Counseling (campus-semester)
+COUN 420 000A Medical and Treatment Issues in Chemical Dependency (campus-semester)

 Publication: Coe, D. (in press).
 Why People Play Table-Top Role-Playing Games: A Grounded Theory of Becoming as Motivation.
 The Qualitative Report.